![]() |

 for prioritizing tables to process to prevent transaction ID wraparound (see

 For the purposes of this option, the transaction ID age of a relation is the greatest of the ages of the main relation and its associated TOAST table, if one exists.
-Since the commands issued by vacuumdb will also process the TOAST table for the relation if necessary, it does not need to be considered separately.
-Note This option is only available for servers running PostgreSQL 9.6 and later. --no-index-cleanup Do not remove index entries pointing to dead tuples.
+Since the commands issued by vacuumdb will also process the TOAST table for the relation if necessary, it does not need to be considered separately. --missing-stats-only Only analyze relations that are missing statistics for a

 if any.

-Note This option is only available for servers running PostgreSQL 14 and later. --no-truncate Do not truncate empty pages at the end of the table.
+--no-truncate Do not truncate empty pages at the end of the

 Specify the number of parallel workers for parallel